Mendelssohn’s Octet

 Program

-Ludwig van Beethoven: String Quartet, Op.
+Ludwig van Beethoven: String Quartet No. 13 in B-flat major, op.
 130

-Jörg Widmann: String Quartet No. 8
+Jörg Widmann: String Quartet No. 8 (Beethoven Study III)

 –Intermission–

-Felix Mendelssohn: String Octet, Op.
+Felix Mendelssohn: String Octet in E-flat major, op.
 20